ChatrixOne/docs.chatrix.one/docs/privacy.en.md

 For all other types of personal data stored by **Chatrix.One** please contact the representative posted in the [**Contacts**](https://docs.chatrix.one/en/about/#contacts) section.

 To obtain information about the data processed and stored by other **XMPP** servers with which you have interacted, it is necessary to contact their respective representative.

+## GDPR Compliance

+As a user of the XMPP service offered by **Chatrix.One**, you own your data and can delete your account at any time.
+This is possible through most modern XMPP clients.
+Upon your request, I will do my best to remove the data associated with the user profile, as far as this is in accordance with GDPR standards.